trevin-j/iarglib/reference.md

 This method can be used to get a vector of all the option names that were added.
 Internally, this method is used to generate a help message.

+#### `IArger::getOptionData`

+`const option& IArger::getOptionData(const std::string& optionName) const`

+This method can be used to get the option data for a specific option.

 #### `IArger::optionExists`

 `bool IArger::optionExists(const std::string& optionName) const`